AnaBondiguel/Project-Prioritization-Client-2/README.md

   User story 1 Idea submission

-  As James, Software Engineer, I want to communicate my project ideas to my team, so I need to fill a form and submit it to my team/manager.
+  As Yel, Software Engineer, I want to communicate my project ideas to my team, so I need to fill a form and submit it to my team/manager.

   Acceptance Criteria

-  “We have to formally fill in an online form if we want to share our project ideas to the team.” – James
+  “We have to formally fill in an online form if we want to share our project ideas to the team.” – Yel

   <br />